ExtensionOp Contract

 • the in-tree tenferro/tests/tropical.rs

 …was retired during extension-substrate cleanup (commit 39f1b60 on refactor_ad_v3), with additional cleanup of ad module renaming (e1af8e9), compile-path isolation (d134763), and docs demotion (0258531).
-Equivalent test coverage for tropical moved to the external crate tenferro-ext-tropical in commits 7317268 and 188a278.
+Equivalent test coverage for tropical moved to a temporary tenferro-ext-tropical proof of concept in commits 7317268 and 188a278.
+That early POC was later removed during the no-facade crate-boundary cleanup.
+A current nested ext/tropical crate exists again, but it is an extension consumer of this contract, not a revival of the retired semiring substrate.

 What ExtensionOp is NOT